Fisher's exact test

-Fisher's exact test is a statistical significance test used in the analysis of contingency tables.
+Fisher's exact test (also the Fisher–Irwin test) is a statistical significance test used in the analysis of contingency tables.
 Although in practice it is employed when sample sizes are small, it is valid for all sample sizes.
-It is named after its inventor, Ronald Fisher, and is one of a class of exact tests, so called because the significance of the deviation from a null hypothesis (e.g., P-value) can be calculated exactly, rather than relying on an approximation that becomes exact in the limit as the sample size grows to infinity, as with many statistical tests.
+The test assumes that all row and column sums of the contingency table were fixed by design and tends to be conservative and underpowered outside of this setting.
+It is one of a class of exact tests, so called because the significance of the deviation from a null hypothesis (e.g., p-value) can be calculated exactly, rather than relying on an approximation that becomes exact in the limit as the sample size grows to infinity, as with many statistical tests.